*BACK IN STOCK NOVEMBER 2019*

-Chinese Artichokes are also known as Chorogi, Betony or Crosne.
-They are prolific producers of delicious knobbly crunchy tubers and have a bushy top growth of fuzzy leaves that grow up to 50-60 cm tall.
-They are related to the mint family.
+Chinese Artichokes are also known as Crosne.
+They are prolific producers of delicious knobbly crunchy tubers and have a bushy top growth that reaches 50-60 cm tall.
+They are related to the mint family and are very hardy.

 How to grow Chinese Artichokes

 Being hardy things, your tubers can be planted out directly between October and April.
 Alternatively you can also keep your tubers in trays or pots of slightly damp compost and leave them to sprout.
 You will see leaves appearing and when the plants are about 3 or 4 inches tall you can plant them out.
 Slugs do like the plants when small, so getting them going in pots first ensures that they can survive pests until they have got established.
 Plant about 25cm apart and a 7.5cm deep in rows of 45cm in a sunny position, well drained soil.